dkarthe/webjeda-blog/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 <img alt="How to add a share bar to Jekyll blog" title="Jekyll blog share buttons" itemprop="thumbnailUrl" class="left half noborder" src="{{ site.url }}/images/share-bar-to-jekyll.jpg">

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Reducing the use of JavaScript results in a faster loading speed.
 Here is a guide on how to add a social share bar to Jekyll blogs.
 You can copy paste the code and it should work!
 Many of the Jekyll themes will not include share buttons by default.
-It is upto you to find a suitable share bar for your website.
+It is up to you to find a suitable share bar for your website.
 So I thought of making one for myself!
 {: .intro}

 ## Why share bar for Jekyll blog?